 Sooner or later however, whatever practice or technique we use, it inevitably becomes obvious that we are always 'this', our ever-present 'self' - trying to become 'that' which is 'self'-less!
 In other words, whatever our intention, we are always trying to 'get' something.
 What then, in all honesty, can we do, when it is beyond our power to make enlightenment 'happen' by any means whatsoever?
 We can try to make the way clear by intellectually understanding how things are, by consciously trying to be 'self'-less - the Buddha famously gave his life for others in 500 previous births - and by developing an attitude of devotion and dedication to surrender our 'self' to God or the universal 'Self', yet still, there it is and always will be until the time is right for the fruit to detach itself naturally from the tree and for the 'grace of God' to set us free from ourselves.

-Sri Tirtha Lal Mahanandhar has said that in continually seeking to adjust our individual soul to become a perfect mirror-image of the universal soul in a state of perfect acceptance, equanimity and emptiness, it is like using a magnifying glass to capture and focus the light and energy of the sun on a piece of paper so that when the image is just right as a perfect replica of the sun itself, it bursts into flame - one and the same as the fire which is the sun itself.
+Sri Tirtha Lal Mahanandhar has said that continually seeking to adjust our individual soul to become a perfect mirror-image of the universal soul in a state of perfect acceptance, equanimity and emptiness, is like using a magnifying glass to capture and focus the light and energy of the sun on a piece of paper so that when the image is just right and matches as a perfect replica of the sun itself, it bursts into flame - one and the same as the fire which is the sun itself.

 Whichever way, it is our right to believe in our chosen personal imagination more than the so-called reality of this madhouse called the world.
 However, as long as ego hovers around our every thought and action, laying claim to every conceivable virtue as an embellishment of its name, it may be wise to keep these things a secret from the world.